PJLindsay/s19-composition/README.md

 These will be merged into setup()
 - data()
 - methods
+  - define inside setup() then define/return a 'pointer' in return object

 - computed
+  -

 - watch
 - Lifecycle hooks

 ### What Does not change?
 props, emits, components